jeffstride/CSS360Template/instructions/details_on_risks.md

 **Product**: A Day Trader application that allows the user to trade stocks.

 **Important Risks**:
 * **Availability**: A day trader is heavily reliant on a site that available when making a trade is desired.
+A Day Trader tool should be available 99.999% of the time with downtime lasting no more than 30 minutes.
 * **Responsiveness (latency)**: A day trader cannot be successful if trades take too long to execute.
 Important opportunities can be lost if the execution of trade takes too long.
+Once executed, trades should take no more than 100 ms to execute.
 * **Financial Security**: Any access to banking information or finances needs to be tightly locked down.
+Because of the intense security required, financial activities will be delegated to a 3rd Party that specializes in banking transactions.
+They must guarantee security with an insurance policy that can handle transactions up to $500,000.
 * **Repudiation**: All activities need to be proveably executed by the customer who can be held legally responsible for actions, and protected from false actions.
+All logins are dual authenticated, logged, and verified at each transaction.
 * **Data Accuracy** (mispresented or delayed): A trader cannot make good trades if the data is inaccurate or out of date.
+Security information must be 100% accurate and updated every 10 seconds.
+Extended delays are clearly noted to the user.
-* **Non-experts on team**: Members on the development team are not financial experts or day traders and won't know how to use the application as the customer would.
+* **Non-experts on team**: Members on the development team are not financial experts (the are not day traders) and won't know how to use the application as the customer would.
+A seasoned Day Trader will be hired full-time for continuous consultation.